-Fire cider is an infused apple cider vinegar drink that was first made in the 80's at the California School of Herbal Studies, by the school's creator Rosemary Gladstar*.
-Based on traditional home remedies, the fire cider recipe uses the power of apple cider vinegar (which I believe will cure nearly everything) and potent medicinal herbs to create a tonic that's spicy, pungent, and sweet.
-Historically tonics like this have been used to ward off colds + flu, help solve sinus issues, aid in digestion, and help increase circulation.
+Fire cider is an infused apple cider vinegar drink that was first made in the 80s at the California School of Herbal Studies, by the school's creator Rosemary Gladstar.
+Based on traditional home remedies, the fire cider recipe uses the power of apple cider vinegar and potent herbs to create a tonic that's spicy, pungent, and sweet.
+Historically tonics like this have been used to ward off colds and flu, help solve sinus issues, aid in digestion, and help increase circulation.

-Made out of a combination of ginger, horseradish, garlic, and turmeric, this concoction is anti-viral, immune-strengthening, and a decongestant.
-The ingredients can vary depending on what you have on hand, but I like to stick fairly close to the original by adding onion, garlic, horseradish, ginger, + cayenne (or pepper) along with a few other additions for fun.
+Made out of a combination of ginger, horseradish, garlic, and turmeric, this concoction is meant to be anti-viral, immune-strengthening, and a decongestant.
+The ingredients can vary depending on what you have on hand, but I like to stick fairly close to the original by adding onion, garlic, horseradish, ginger, and cayenne (or pepper) along with a few other additions for fun.
 Stay healthy, friends, and good luck warding off those nasty colds this season!

 How to use Fire Cider

-- Add to salad dressings and Buddha bowl sauces as you would lemon juice
+- Add to salad dressings and Buddha bowl sauces as you would use any other vinegar.

-- Add to spicy cocktails like Bloody Mary's
+- Add to spicy cocktails like a Bloody Mary.

 - Make a hot toddy with hot water, fire cider, and rum or whisky.

-- ½ Cup Peeled and Diced White Onion
+- ½ cup Peeled and Chopped White Onion

 - 1 teaspoon Black Pepper